 So you have prediabetes.
-Now what?
+Now what treatment options are available to you?

 Do you just wait for diabetes to happen before you act?
 Do you leap into intensive drug and other medical therapy?